DomWilliams0/name-needed/.planning/active.md

 * [X] central registry of all builds including a unique identifier to refer to it in ui and its requests
 * [ ] update controls in readme
+* [ ] display basic info about multiple entity selection in ui